 As simple as it sounds: don’t forget to breathe!
 Remember that an IBS attack is only temporary.
 Sure, the pain and discomfort can make it feel like it’s lasting forever, but with the healing power of time, and these IBS-relief techniques, you’ll get back to your normal self eventually.
 In the meantime, do yourself a favor by dialing down daily stress as much as possible.
 Try pinpointing what makes you anxious or stressed out, and consciously plan on cutting down on any triggers.

 If you’re having a hard time easing stressors on your own, try one of many time-tested relaxation techniques.
 Whether you need to pick up a paintbrush, go for a walk, try meditation, or simply close your eyes and listen to some soothing sounds, whatever works best for you is the right answer for calming your IBS flare-up.

-If you’re finding that your IBS symptoms keep coming back, the low FODMAP diet could be a longer-term solution against IBS.
-While results may vary, studies have shown that following a low FODMAP diet can provide complete symptom relief for up to 75% of people suffering from IBS.
+If you’re finding that your IBS symptoms keep coming back, the low FODMAP diet is known to be a good diet for someone with IBS.
+While results may vary, studies have shown that following a low FODMAP diet can show you what foods help relieve IBS, and provide complete symptom relief for up to 75% of people suffering from IBS.

 At the end of the day, the best method is the one that works for your body!
 Try one of these out?
 Be sure to comment below and let us know what worked for you (and what didn’t).